 Relax in the Hot Springs

 Caldeira Velha has four pools, with temperatures ranging between 25 and 38ºC, depending on the pool.
 The main attraction is undoubtedly the waterfall at the end of the park, which creates amazing scenery for photos.
-However, the pool for this waterfall is not as warm as the others.
+However, the water in this waterfall’s pool is not as warm as in the others.
 However, being under the cascade makes a perfect massage for your back.

-Simply enjoy the warm waters of Caldeira Velha.
-The pools are not too deep, so you can stand or sit.
+Enjoy the warm waters of Caldeira Velha.
+The pools are not too deep so that you can stand or sit.
 It is truly a romantic experience in heaven.
 Every hot spring is different from one another.

 Thermal water is known for its therapeutic and medicinal characteristics.
 The brownish and orange shades in the water are caused naturally by the iron present in the springs.
 For instance, you can take some iron residue from the walls and put it on your skin.